400 Series Shinkansen: Exterior

 In terms of style, the 400 series were originally painted a medium silver grey with a darker roof and area around the cab windows and underframe.
 However they were refurbished and repainted between 1999 and 2001, with a higher area of dark bluish-grey on the underside, coming up almost to the side windows, and separated from the silver grey with a green stripe.
 The dark grey on the roof and around the cab windows was removed.

-Clearances were much reduced compared to previous Shinkansen lines, and thus the 400 series units were much narrower than previous Shinkansen trains.
+Clearances were significantly reduced compared to previous Shinkansen lines, and thus the 400 series units were much narrower than previous Shinkansen trains.
 At shinkansen stations (i.e. high-speed line stations), steps extended from beneath the doors to bridge the gap between the trains and platforms.

 Interior

-Green (first class) car accommodation had with 2+1 abreast seating, unlike the E3 series trains which replaced them, which featured 2+2 seating in both standard and Green cars.
+Green car (first class) accommodations had 2+1 abreast seating, unlike the E3 series trains which replaced them, which featured 2+2 seating in both standard class and Green cars.
 Seat pitch was 1160 mm in Green class (car 11), 980 mm in reserved-seating cars (12 to 15), and 910 mm in non-reserved cars (16 and 17).

-When the fleet received life-extension refurbishment between 1999 and 2001, the interiors were also refurbished with new seat moquette.
+When the fleet received life-extension refurbishment between 1999 and 2001, the interiors were also refurbished with new seats moquette.
 The reserved seating cars received red moquette, while the non-reserved seating cars received turquoise moquette.